aws-samples/failure-analysis-assistant/README_en.md

 ![slackapp-architecture](./docs/images/en/fa2-architecture-slack.png)

-1. Alarms are triggered on the target system, and notifications are sent to Slack via Amazon SNS and AWS Chatbot
+1. Alarms are triggered on the target system, and notifications are sent to Slack via Amazon SNS and Amazon Q Developer in chat applications
 2. Show the input form of Slack App when it received an alarm.
 3. Enter `log retrieval time range` and `event information understood from alarms`, and submit a request
 4. FA2 runs on AWS Lambda and accesses you defined log search targets and collects information from the log retrieval time range included in the request